Home / Blog /1st party vs 3rd party cookies: Easy explanation

 If everything is checked out, it sends you the requested content.
 However, there is a small caveat.
 The HTTP protocol - which we use to browse the Internet - is stateless.
 That means that when you make another request to that same server, it has forgotten who you are and will ask you to log in again.

-The advantages of cookies
+1.2.
+The advantages and disadvantages of cookies

 Time-saving